hoangduy24703/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-A basic game made by pygame.
+A basic game made by Pygame.
 Hope that you guys enjoy it !